uTensor/utensor-helloworld/docs/getting-started.md

 ## Environment Setup
-This tutorial focus on the instructions for MacOS; however, other operating systems follow very similar steps.
+This tutorial focuses on the instructions for MacOS; however other operating systems follow very similar steps.

 ### Install Brew
 Brew is a user-space package manager for MacOS.
 In the terminal, enter: